Stand Up Against Bullying

 Original Post on June 13, 2016; Edited and Re-published September 19, 2019

 Everyone in the workplace experiences some sort of conflict.
 We all get irritated or upset about something that happens at our jobs.
 Most of us have made comments to our co-workers or in a meeting that we later regret.
-However, these are most likely part of normal workplace conflict, because these typically get resolved.
+However, these are most likely part of normal workplace conflict because these typically get resolved.
 We let the issue go and move on.

 For example, a target in a week could receive several inappropriate emails from an aggressor while at the same time, the aggressor is spreading rumors about the target.
 The next week could consist of the target being yelled at and called names in a meeting while at the same time, the aggressor spreads lies about the target to the supervisor.